Prop. 8 at the Supreme Court: What You Need to Know

-The Supreme Court hears the arguments on the federal Defense of Marriage Act the day after Prop.
+The Supreme Court heard the arguments on the federal Defense of Marriage Act the day after Prop.
 8 arguments.
 DOMA was signed into law by President Bill Clinton in 1996 to define marriage as between a man and woman.
 DOMA consequently denies legally married same-sex couples the federal benefits that are available to married opposite-sex couples.
 Clinton has since said he believes the law is unconstitutional.

-If the court upholds DOMA, not much will change.
+If the court upholds DOMA, not much will likely change.
 If the bill is ruled unconstitutional, the federal government will have to recognize the same-sex marriages performed in the states where it is already legal, giving those married couples all the same federal rights and benefits as opposite-sex married couples.

 GAY MARRIAGE IN CALIFORNIA TODAY